dimitar-ivanov-ivanov/voltpay-writer/README.md

   - Ultimately I decided to generate it on app level
   - I already have a created_at column and I don't see perfect ULID sort order
   - I'd rather avoid a DB bottleneck for the ULID generation in the DB, also generating it in the app is more flexible as in the future we can choose to write it to another storage
+5. **Use Hash based partitioning for tables**
+  - I wanted to use this initially because partitioning by months, days, hours seemed like it would lead to too many partitions
+  - problem with hash based partitioning is that when you declare how many partitions you want you can't increase them and repartition the data
+  - I'll have to manually repartition so make a new table with more partitions, start writing to it, migrate the data to it, route client to the new table and then delete the old table.
+  - that seemed like too much maitenance work so I dropped this idea.

 # How to Set up Locally